Competition for Power

 There is good reason to think skill lies on a Pareto distribution — some people are dramatically more skilled than others and can accomplish feats others cannot.
 For example, very few people have the skill to found a company, far fewer have the skill to found a successful company, and fewer still can found a successful company that does anything at all interesting.
 Google seeks to hire programmers who are 10 times more competent than others, known as 10X programmers.
 Master Go players consistently beat those of even slightly lower rank.
 Some politicians are drastically more persuasive and charismatic than others.

 One or both of these explanations might be at play, and they have grounding in various theories of skill acquisition.
 Completeness relies on the nature of certain kinds of intricate tasks and processes.
-Building half an internal combustion engine, does not give you the benefit of a combustion engine after all.
-The car housing it doesn’t move at all, no matter how much gas you pour into the tank.
+Building half an internal combustion engine does not give you the benefit of a combustion engine, after all—not even half the benefit of a combustion engine.
+A car with half of an engine doesn’t move at all, no matter how much gas you pour into the tank.
 The arms race hypothesis relies on the nature of competitive learning.
-Imagining someone aiming to become a chess player that has never played with someone else, but only attempted to derive optimal moves from the rule-set.
-Competitive skill growth typically just doesn’t work that way.
+Imagine someone aiming to become a chess player that has never played with someone else, but only attempted to derive optimal moves from the rule-set: competitive skill growth typically just doesn’t work that way.
+Your performance in a given competitive domain is always relative to the quality of the other agents in that domain.

 Ambitious people will tend to be found near the upper end of the skill range.
 Ambitious goals require significantly more skill to achieve than unambitious goals.
 As such, perceptive ambitious people will be strongly motivated to develop the skills necessary for achieving their ambitious goals.
 Such strong motivation is one of the key prerequisites for achieving mastery — you do not reach great skill without great motivation.